Share the Love, Leave No Trace

 Highlight Insight: I’m always proud when fellow AT hikers practice good campfire habits.
 Some better than others, we understood the risks and environmental impact inherent in a fire.
 Know that the best times in the woods are usually around a campfire, just don’t burn down the place.

 You’re in their home now, so let’s talk about how to Respect the Wildlife.
-There’s nothing better than watching a wild moose graze in a Maine lake or seeing a beaver swim across Haley Pond in Massachusetts, both while experienced on the AT.
+There’s nothing better than watching a wild moose graze in a Maine lake or seeing a beaver swim across Haley Pond in Massachusetts, both personal experiences from the AT.
 These instances could escalate if you taunt or disrupt the locals.
 Keep a safe distance and you’ll catch one of the best perks of getting outside.

 Knowing how to interact in a wildlife threat, should also be accounted for.
 You can do your best to avoid wildlife, but what happens when they find you?
-Remain calm, make yourself big, noise, and keeping a distance are good starters.
+Remain calm, make yourself big or create noise, and keeping a distance are good starters.

 Highlight Insight: I saw plenty of peaceful animals on the AT, but I also came across a few rattlesnakes in Pennsylvania.
 When I found myself in front of yet another snake, I’d slowly back off then make my way around.
 Respecting wildlife also means knowing when you’re in an area with a potentially dangerous species.